mongodb/mongo/src/mongo/db/repl/README.md

 most recent majority committed oplog entry.
 For more information about how the `lastCommittedOpTime` is updated and propagated, please see [Commit Point Propagation](#commit-point-propagation).

-**`lastDurable`**: Optime of the latest oplog entry that has been flushed to the journal.
+**`lastDurable`**: Optime of either the latest oplog entry (non-primary) or the latest no oplog holes point (primary) that has been flushed to the journal.
 It is asynchronously updated by the storage engine as new writes become durable.
-Default journaling frequency is 100ms, so this could lag up to that amount behind lastApplied.
+Default journaling frequency is 100ms.

 **`oldest_timestamp`**: The earliest timestamp that the storage engine is guaranteed to have history for.
 New transactions can never start a timestamp earlier than this timestamp.
 Since we advance this as we advance the `stable_timestamp`, it will be less than or equal to the `stable_timestamp`.

+**`oplogTruncateAfterPoint`**: Tracks the latest no oplog holes point.
+On primaries, it is updated by the storage engine prior to flushing the journal to disk.
+During oplog batch application, it is set at the start of the batch and cleared at the end of batch application.
+Startup recovery will use the `oplogTruncateAfterPoint` to truncate the oplog back to an oplog point consistent with the rest of the replica set: other nodes may have replicated in-memory data that a crashed node no longer has and is unaware that it lacks.

 **`prepareTimestamp`**: The timestamp of the ‘prepare’ oplog entry for a prepared transaction.
 This is the earliest timestamp at which it is legal to commit the transaction.
 This timestamp is provided